Eawag-AppliedSystemAnalysis/Kivu-Simstrat/README.md

 AED2 is a biogeochemical library developed by the University of Western Australia (https://github.com/AquaticEcoDynamics/libaed2)

-Kivu-Simstrat consists of the coupled version of Simstrat-AED2, with some modifications for Lake Kivu.
+Kivu-Simstrat consists of the coupled Simstrat (v2.2) and AED2 (v1.3.5) model, with some specific modifications for Lake Kivu.

 The Simstrat documentation is in the `doc` folder.
 The AED2 documentation is pending, but the configuration file (aed2_config.nml) is well documented.